davidjosearaujo/dissertation/docs/Federated Identity/Federated Identity.md

 >**Federated authentication** can be considered a subset of a federated identity solution.
 Your digital identity is basically who you are, what you do in the digital world, and other characteristics.

+>Federated authentication is the actual login process that takes place.
+You log into one place and that login allows you access somewhere else.
+What happens after that login is where other components of federated identity may or may not kick in.
+>